Lubiąż Abbey: Baroque interiors

-Summer refectory
+Old refectory/Abbot's dining room

-The summer refectory is located in the northern wing of the prelature.
-It was decorated between 1690 and 1691 by Michael Willmann.
-The frescos have mythological themes, with a hero's apotheosis and the god Dionysus being displayed.
+The Old refectory, now Abbot's dining room is located in the northern wing of the Prelature.
+It was decorated between 1690 and 1691 by Michael L. Willmann.
+The frescos have Greek mythological themes, with a hero's apotheosis and the god Dionysus being displayed.
 The rectangular main painting is surrounded by 14 smaller medallions that continue the themes and are embedded in white stucco.
-Some antiquarian furniture is displayed in the hall and there are also various art exhibitions organized by the Museum of Silesian Regional Studies.
+Some antique furniture is displayed in the hall, along with various art exhibitions organized by the Museum of Silesian Regional Studies.